Ballistic gelatin

 Ballistic gelatin is a testing medium designed to simulate the effects of bullet wounds in animal muscle tissue.
 It was developed and improved by Martin Fackler and others in the field of wound ballistics.
-It is calibrated to match porcine muscle, which is itself ballistically similar to human muscle tissue.
+It is calibrated to match pig muscle, which is ballistically similar to human muscle tissue.

 Ballistic gelatin is traditionally a solution of gelatin powder in water.
 Ballistic gelatin closely simulates the density and viscosity of human and animal muscle tissue, and is used as a standardized medium for testing the terminal performance of firearms ammunition.
 While ballistic gelatin does not model the tensile strength of muscles or the structures of the body such as skin and bones, it works fairly well as an approximation of tissue and provides similar performance for most ballistics testing; however, its usefulness as a model for very low velocity projectiles can be limited.
 Ballistic gelatin is used rather than actual muscle tissue due to the ability to carefully control the properties of the gelatin, which allows consistent and reliable comparison of terminal ballistics.